Introduction

 Strapi provides you with multiple ways to filter results on relation’s fields deeply.
-This article will be covering the different ways to filter results using the following APIs:
+This article will cover the different ways to filter results using the following APIs:

 The following example will be used to demonstrate the deep filtering capabilities of Strapi: